qgis/QGIS-Documentation/source/user_manual/working_with_vector/query_builder.rst

 Selection
 ---------

-With |qg| it is possible also to select features using a similar query builder interface to that used in :ref:`vector_query_builder`.
+With |qg| it is possible also to select features for visualisation using a similar query builder interface to that used in :ref:`vector_query_builder`.
 In the above section the purpose of the query builder is to highlight all selected features meeting the filter criteria in yellow.
 The rest of the features do not change their appearance.

-Another possibility is to make a selection by right clicking on a layer and choosing :guilabel:`Query ...`.
+Another possibility is to make a selection by right clicking on a layer in the legend and choosing :guilabel:`Query ...`.
 If you perform a SQL query here only the selected features are displayed in the map view.
-Features that don't match the SQL query don't appear in the map view.
+Features that don't match the SQL query are not visualised in the map view.
 The same function is available from the :guilabel:`General` tab in the vector :guilabel:`Layer Properties` dialog.
 You can find a **[Query builder]** button right below.
 The selection described above can be used with all vector data providers.